ymolists/website/src/routes/docs/editors/phpstorm.md

 ## Desktop

 We will soon have support for JetBrains PhpStorm.
-JetBrains have been working recently to enable remote development for all their IDE's.
-We currently have support for [IntelliJ](/docs/editors/intellij) and [GoLand](/docs/editors/intellij) in Beta, but expect the other JetBrains IDE's to be opened up soon, please follow [the JetBrains issue](https://youtrack.jetbrains.com/issue/IDEA-226455#focus=Comments-27-5125731.0-0) for more details.
+JetBrains have been working recently to enable remote development for all their products.
 If you're interested to be part of the Gitpod private Beta group, [leave a comment in our GitHub issue](https://github.com/gitpod-io/gitpod/issues/6342).

 ## Browser (via Jetbrains Projector)